 This is how the famous medical hypnotists were born.
 It was then that many followers of hypnology, catalepsy, mediumism, etc. made their appearance in the world.
-It is not irrelevant to remember Richard Charcott, Luis Uribe, Cesar Lombroso, Camile Flammarion, etc. with certain emphasis.
+It is not irrelevant to remember Richet, Charcot, Luis Uribe, Cesare Lombroso, Camille Flammarion, etc. with certain emphasis.

-In that school of hypnotists, an Englishman (whose name I do not recall in this precise moment) and the famous Charcott are the ones who especially stood out.
-The Englishman had all the properties of a hasnamuss, and Charcott was no doubt “a momma’s boy.”
-He was the “baby” of the family, the spoiled child, and everything that he did was a marvel.
+In that school of hypnotists, an Englishman (whose name I do not recall in this precise moment) and the famous Charcot are the ones who especially stood out.
+The Englishman had all the properties of a Hasnamuss, and Charcot was no doubt “a momma’s boy.”
+He was the “baby” of the family, the spoiled child, and everything that he did was a “marvel.”
 He did, however, have some noteworthy experiments.

 If I generally mention any of these passages and experiments of magnetism, hypnology, catalepsy, Spiritism (and fifty thousand other things of that sort) it is to make you see where the different pseudo-esotericism and pseudo-occultism schools come from in this dark age of Kali Yuga.